brianc020801/INFO-330_Homework-1/README.md

 * (extra-1.sql) Is the female doctor from West Palm Beach, Florida the same age as the male reverend from Phoenix, Arizona?
 (1 pt)
 * (extra-2.sql) How many different values are there for "Gender" in this database?
 (1 pt)
+* (extra-3.sql) What is the maximum, minimum, and average age of the people in this database?
+(1 pt)